mautic/developer-documentation-new/docs/components/integrations_authentication.rst

     }

 The trick here is that the ``Client``'s ``authenticate`` method configures a ``ClientInterface`` and then calls any valid API URL.
-The middleware initiates the access token process by making a call and storing it in the ``Integration`` entity's API keys through :ref:`TokenPersistenceFactory<Token Persistence>`.
+The middleware initiates the access token process by making a call and storing it in the ``Integration`` entity's API keys through :ref:`TokenPersistenceFactory<components/integrations_authentication:Token Persistence>`.
 Mautic recommends keeping the URL simple, like a checking version or fetching info for the authenticated User.

 Here is an example of a client, assuming that the User has already logged in and the code is in the request.